dwjoyce/pythonbook/appendices/Glossary.rst

                 return a + b

     parameter
-        Data as received in by a function, given a name in-between the function definition's parentheses, which is local to the function itself.
+        Data as received in by a :term:`function`, given a name in-between the function definition's parentheses, which is local to the function itself.

     ..
 More on functions